Methicillin-resistant Staphylococcus aureus (MRSA)

 Draining the infection may be the only treatment needed for a skin MRSA infection that has not spread.
 A provider should do this procedure.
 Do not try to pop open or drain the infection yourself.
 Keep any sore or wound covered with a clean bandage.

 Severe MRSA infections are becoming harder to treat.
-Your lab test results will tell the doctor which antibiotic will treat your infection.
+Your lab test results will tell your provider which antibiotic will treat your infection.
 Your provider will follow guidelines about which antibiotics to use and will look at your personal health history.
 MRSA infections are harder to treat if they occur in:

 - The lungs or blood